HGSE Committee on Rights and Responsibilities

 - Expulsion: the most extreme disciplinary action possible.
 It signifies that the student is no longer welcome in the community.
 (The action taken by the CRR is a vote of separation with a recommendation to the Dean’s Cabinet that the student be expelled.)
 Expulsion must be voted by a two-thirds majority vote of the Dean’s Cabinet.
 A student who is expelled can never be readmitted and restored to good standing.

 The Committee on Rights and Responsibilities keeps a record of all cases that it hears.
 The record specifies the Committee’s recommendation and the rationale for this recommendation, and the final decision and disposition of the case.
 This record becomes part of the student’s educational record.

 Disciplinary findings may be reflected on a student’s transcript.

 Appeals and Special Cases

 A respondent who wishes to appeal a disciplinary decision must file a written appeal with the dean within one week after being notified of the decision.

-Decisions by the CRR will be given deference and reviewed by the dean for clear error only.
-If there is new and compelling information material to the outcome, that information must be included with the appeal and will be considered only if the student can show that the new information could not have been presented to the CRR at or before the hearing.
+Decisions by the CRR will be given deference and reviewed by the Dean for clear error only.
+If there is new and compelling information potentially material to the outcome, that information must be included with the appeal and will be considered only if the student can show that the new information could not have been presented to the CRR at or before the hearing.